Verified by the CalcTree engineering team on July 19, 2024

 V∗>ϕ(Vuc+Pv)or;Overall beam depth, D > 750mm

-If fitments/ligatures are deemed required, the minimum shear cross-sectional area is calculated as per Cl.
+If fitments/ligatures are deemed to be required, the minimum shear cross-sectional area is calculated as per Cl.
 8.2.1.7:

 sAsv.min=fsy.f0.08fc′bv